 Here Are 18 Mouth-Watering Dishes you Must Try When You Go To Madeira Island!

-In a case you decide to go to Portugal this summer, or more specifically, spend your vacation in the beautiful island of Madeira, here are some of the tastiest foods which the local, traditional cuisine from this island has to offer to the visitors:
+In case you decide to go to Portugal this summer, or more specifically, spend your vacation in Madeira, which is among the most beautiful islands in the world, here is a list of the tastiest food which the local, traditional Madeira cuisine has to offer to the visitors: